Why New York and New Jersey Republicans don't like the tax bill

 “It specifically targets some areas to take money from in order to pay for deeper tax cuts elsewhere.
 And that’s why that part is a little bit more of an issue for me,” Zeldin said.

 House Republicans are moving quickly to finalize details of the legislation.
-They their process of amending the bill in the Ways and Means Committee on Monday, a process that could last four days.
+They began their process of amending the bill in the Ways and Means Committee on Monday, which could last four days.

 To complicate the issue, there’s no guarantee the Senate will care about state and local tax deductions.
 There are no Republicans representing states with higher rates like New York, New Jersey, Connecticut, California or Illinois in the Senate.
 And a spokeswoman for the Senate Finance Committee said that the state and local tax deduction will likely be eliminated in their version.